A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 \subsection{Models considered and implementation details}

-We consider the following models with increasing levels of complexity: an independent linear hazard model, a linear spatial model, a linear spatio-temporal model, and a tree-boosted spatio-temporal frailty model; see Section \ref{section:models}.
-For the spatial and spatio-temporal Gaussian process models, we use a Matérn covariance function as defined in Equations \eqref{matern_spatial} and \eqref{matern_spatio_temp} with smoothness parameter $\nu=1.5$ and $m=20$ nearest neighbors for estimation and prediction with Vecchia approximations.
+We consider the following models with increasing levels of complexity: an independent linear hazard model, a linear spatial model, a linear spatio-temporal model, a tree-boosted spatial frailty model, and a tree-boosted spatio-temporal frailty model; see Section \ref{section:models}.
+We have also tried using an independent linear hazard model with dummy-coded fixed effects for the three-digit postal codes.
+However, the estimation of this model crashed due to memory overload with the \texttt{R} package \texttt{stats} and numerical instabilities with the \texttt{R} package \texttt{biglm}.
+For all models that include a spatial or spatio-temporal Gaussian process, we use a Matérn covariance function as defined in Equations \eqref{matern_spatial} and \eqref{matern_spatio_temp} with smoothness parameter $\nu=1.5$ and $m=20$ nearest neighbors for estimation and prediction with Vecchia approximations.
+We do not estimate the smoothness parameter $\nu$ since ``binary data contain no information about [$\nu$]" \citep{de2000bayesian}.
 For purely spatial processes, we use the Euclidean distance to determine the nearest neighbors in Vecchia approximations and a random ordering of the spatial coordinates since this gives accurate approximations \citep{guinness2018permutation}.
 For the spatio-temporal models, we use a correlation-based approach to determine nearest neighbors as in \citet{kang2023correlation} and an increasing temporal order and a random spatial order for coordinates with the same time.
 Following \citet{kang2023correlation}, the nearest neighbors for the spatio-temporal models are redetermined in every iteration that is a power of two whenever an optimization algorithm is used for determining the parameters $\theta$.
 For prediction with Vecchia approximations, the observed points appear first in the ordering, and the Gaussian process at prediction points is only conditioned on the training data in the Vecchia approximation.
-For finding optima for the parameters $\theta$, we use the limited-memory BFGS algorithm for the linear Gaussian process models and gradient descent with Nesterov acceleration for the tree-boosted spatio-temporal frailty model.
-Estimation and prediction with the linear spatial, linear spatio-temporal, and the tree-boosted spatio-temporal frailty model is done using the \texttt{GPBoost}\footnote{https://github.com/fabsig/GPBoost} library version 1.4.0 \citep{sigrist2021gpboost}.
-The code for executing the mortgage credit risk application and generating the data set is publicly available; see \url{https://github.com/pkuendig/SpaceTimeFrailty}.
+For finding optima for the parameters $\theta$, we use the limited-memory BFGS algorithm.
+Estimation and prediction with the linear spatial, linear spatio-temporal, tree-boosted spatial, and tree-boosted spatio-temporal frailty models is done using the \texttt{GPBoost}\footnote{https://github.com/fabsig/GPBoost} library version 1.5.8 \citep{sigrist2021gpboost}.
+The code for reproducing the mortgage credit risk application and generating the data set is publicly available at \url{https://github.com/pkuendig/SpaceTimeML}.